-Arduino Create is an integrated online platform that enables Makers to write code, access content, configure boards, and share projects.
+Arduino Create is an integrated online platform that enables Makers and Professional Developers to write code, access content, configure boards, and share projects.
 Traditionally speaking, going from an idea to a fully-functional IoT device has been a tedious process even for the most advanced engineers and developers.
 Until now, they would have to frequently switch back and forth between various tools and screens, from IDEs to cloud services.

-That’s why Arduino has set out to launch a one stop shop for the Maker experience, which will change the way you create, collaborate and communicate with your projects and the rapidly growing community.
+That’s why Arduino has set out to launch a one stop shop for the Maker and Dev experience, which will change the way you create, collaborate and communicate with your projects and the rapidly growing community.

 Whereas many companies deliver IDEs, some offer clouds and others curate DIY projects, Arduino Create converges all of that under one roof for an entirely fragmented-free user experience.
-Designed to provide Makers with a continuous workflow, the new platform connects the dots between every part of a Maker’s journey from inspiration to implementation.
+Designed to provide Makers and Developers with a continuous workflow, the new platform connects the dots between every part of a Maker’s journey from inspiration to implementation.
 Ideally, you will now have the ability to manage every aspect of your project right from a single dashboard.

 With Arduino Create you can use an always up-to-date online IDE, tap into the power of the community on the Arduino Project Hub by browsing a collection of projects and then making them your own.
 You can share your creations, along with step-by-step guides, schematics, references, and receive feedback from others.